fimmind/vim-hs-type/README.md

 $ cabal install hdevtools
 ```

-Then you can use your favourite plugin manager to install `vim-hs-type` into Vim.
+Then use your favourite plugin manager to install `vim-hs-type` into Vim.
 For [vim-plug]:
 ```vim
 Plug 'fimmind/vim-hs-type'
 ```